USGS-WiM/liliservices/README.md

 Run `python3 manage.py runserver` for a dev server with live reload.
 Navigate to `http://localhost:8000/lideservices/`.
 The web services will automatically reload if you change any of the source files.
 This will use the development environment configuration.

-To use Celery in development, run `celery -A lide worker -l info` (note that this no longer seems to work on Windows, and so the `--pool=solo` option should be appeneded to the preceding command).
+To use Celery in development, run `celery -A liliservices worker -l info` (note that this no longer seems to work on Windows, and so the `--pool=solo` option should be appeneded to the preceding command).

 ## Production server